Long Background Hides the Actual Task

 Step 6: Test with a stranger

-• A stranger reads the first 3 sentences and correctly identifies the deliverable.
+• A reader with no context reads the first 3 lines (or, for the long-reference layout, the last 3 lines) and correctly names the deliverable.

-• The output is the deliverable, not a summary of context.
+• The output is the deliverable, not a summary of the context.

-• Removing redundant context paragraphs does not change the output.
+• Deleting a redundant context paragraph does not change the output (proof it was noise).

-• Running the same prompt 3 times produces 3 outputs that are all the right type of thing.
+• Running the same prompt 3 times produces 3 outputs that are all the right type of thing, not “a summary one time, an email another.”

 If it still fails

-4. If the task itself is multi-part, split into multiple prompts.
+4. If the task itself is multi-part, split it into separate prompts.
+One deliverable per prompt is far more reliable than three.

 Prevention

-• Default template: TASK first, CONTEXT second, OUTPUT FORMAT last.
+• Default template: TASK first, CONTEXT second, OUTPUT FORMAT last, then restate the task on the final line.

 • For repeated workflows, save a template so you do not improvise structure each time.

-• Re-read the first 3 lines of every prompt before sending; a stranger should know what to produce.
+• Re-read the first and last lines of every prompt before sending; the deliverable should be obvious from either end.

-• Use section headers when context exceeds 200 words.
+• Use section labels (or XML tags) once context exceeds ~200 words.

-• Watch for “I should mention” or “for context” — these often signal cuttable paragraphs.
+• Watch for “I should mention” or “for context” openers; they often introduce a cuttable paragraph.

 Tags: #Troubleshooting #Prompt #Prompt quality #Long prompt